 Math & Numeracy Teaching Resources

-This page has resources for rich math problems, lesson plans, math activities, virtual manipulatives, digital math instruction, and more!
+This page has non-routine math problems, lesson plans, math activities, and more!

 Open Middle Problems Open Middle is an incredible source of math problems that can be searched by topic and/or grade level K-12.
 What makes an "open middle" problem?
 All the problems on the site have a closed beginning because they start with the same initial problem.
 Most have a closed ending, because they end with the same answer (though there are some problems here that have more than one answer).
 They all have an open middle, because there are multiple ways to approach each problem.
 The problem to the left is an example of a middle school level task.